dmitrypol/dmitrypol.github.io/_posts/2018-08-19-redis-probabilistic-data-structures.md

 * TOC
 {:toc}

-### Storing hash of IP & UserAgent are separate Redis keys
+### Storing hash of IP & UserAgent as separate Redis keys

 Here is a sample Python code implementing this logic.
 It generates "random" IPs and UserAgents, hashes the combination and checks if it exists in Redis as a separate key.
 If the key exits, it returns False (dupe).
 Otherwise it creates a key (with 900 seconds TTL per our time window requirements), increments a **new_event** counter and returns True (new event).
 To force "dupe" events this code uses a small array of UserAgents and limited IP ranges.